vsmithy/instock-native/README.md

 * Plan meals for any day of the week, and browse recipes for inspiration
 * Add the recipes you like to your favorites list
 * Add missing recipe ingredients directly to your shopping list

+## Status
+* Currently working on version 3!
+* You can find version 2 here: https://play.google.com/store/apps/details?id=com.rubygrey.instock

+## Upcoming Major Changes!!
+* I have decided to do a complete rewrite, removing Expo (although I did like it!).
+* I am redoing a large part of the UI with only Android in mind because designing for a mix of IOS and Android left me not liking any of the design.
+* I am adding the ability to link app with other friends/family/roomates.

+## Backlog
+* [done] Remove the dependency on Expo
+* [done] Add non-Expo icon sets
+* Add animations to bottom of inventory tab
+* Update border colors on shopping tab
+* Add feature that allows for easily copying a meal if you eat the same thing all the time
+* Add sub-sections for week-view of meal planning
+* Add ability to add a recipe from recipes section directly to meal plan
+* Update the colors for the recipe section

 ## Tools and Libraries Used
 * React
 * React-Native